wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

 = 1.9.4 =
+* Adds lat/lng bounds to pinned listings on maps.
-* Fixing default issue with Max Results Per Page on list or grid.
+* Enforces a maximum for Max Results Per Page on list or grid pagination.
+* Fixes sold price bug.
+* Removes outdated rule on specificity of city searches.

 = 1.9.3 =
 * Adds previously untracked bugfixes.